kean/articles/2021-06-02-lazy-image.markdown

 ## Animation (and Video)

 Some frameworks include the support for rendering animated images right in the main target.
 For example, there is a framework that has a copied and modified version of [Gifu](https://github.com/kaishin/Gifu) in it.
 That wasn't the path I wanted to take.
 Nuke plays well with others, and it instead makes [integration with Gifu](https://kean.blog/nuke/guides/image-formats#gif) as easy as possible.
-And with NukeUI, it's even easy.
+And with NukeUI, it's even easier.

 Rendering animated images is not a concern of a framework that loads images – it’s the responsibility of the UI.
 And that's why it fits perfectly in NukeUI where [Gifu](https://github.com/kaishin/Gifu) is added as a dependency by default, so you don't need to do anything.
 Gifu is a relatively small Swift library, and if you install it using SPM, it ends up in the same binary anyway, so there is barely any overhead.
 It also keeps [Nuke](https://github.com/kean/Nuke) lighter.